todiadiyatmo/wp-ffpc/readme.txt

 = 0.2.3 =
 *2012.02.21*

-* nginx-sample.conf file added, nginx config is created from here
+* NGiNX-sample.conf file added, NGiNX config is created from here

 = 0.2.2 =
 *2012.02.21*